cbonoz/rehive18/README.md

 On the safety front, ideally any group (regardless of its composition), can suffer a 33% byzantine failure, but in some cases this is not practical and a different configuration needs to be picked.

+It’s crucial to stage the changes to preserve quorum intersection and general good health of the network:

+* removing too many nodes from your quorum set before the nodes are taken down : if different people remove different sets the remaining sets may not overlap between nodes and may cause network splits
+* adding too many nodes in your quorum set at the same time : if not done carefully can cause those nodes to overpower your configuration

 ### Demo Flow:
 * Intro to Stellar and the SCP (Stellar Consensus Protocol).